ryanmorrison22/KPop/README.md

 That should generate all the executables you'll need (as of this writing, `KPopCount`, `KPopCounterDB`, `KPopTwist_`, `KPopTwist`, `KPopTwistDB`) in the directory `./build`.
 Copy them to some favourite location in your PATH, for instance `~/.local/bin`.

-For the time being, due to the presence of some legacy code, you'll also need to install some R packages (and possibly R itself) by using your favourite R package manager.
+For the time being, due to the presence of some legacy code, you'll also need to install some R packages (and possibly R itself if you don't already have it) by using your favourite R package manager.
 Those packages are:
 ```
 data.table
 ca